auliafilth/Assignment2/README.md

-# Assignment2: Cart-pole balancing
+# Assignment2: Learning and Control for Dynamics

 ## Objective

-To provide practice implementing simple control methods on one of the most common example systems.
+To provide practice implementing simple learning and control methods on one of the most common example systems.

 ## Getting started with the provided code